Tiny Rascal Gang: History

-As of 2023 a thousand Cambodian-Americans have been deported to Cambodia and fifteen thousand South-East Asian-American face the potential of deportation including Tiny Rascal Gang members.
+As of 2023, a thousand Cambodian-Americans have been deported to Cambodia and fifteen thousand Southeast Asian-Americans face the potential of deportation, including Tiny Rascal Gang members.
 The deportation is due to a wide range of crimes.
-Yet in 2024 Cambodian government denied a thousand who were set to be deported.
-It is unclear whether the deportation has resulted in TRG sets starting in Cambodia due to censorship of the press.

 Membership

 Members of other ethnic and cultural groups are known to have been recruited, primarily on the West Coast and in the Southwest and New England.

-As with many other gangs, potential members must first be initiated in a "jump in" where they would have to fight other members or endure a beating for a specific amount of time.
+As with many other gangs, potential members must first be initiated in a "jump in" where they would have to fight other members or endure a beating for a specific amount of time..
+Other ways of being recruited to Tiny Rascal Gang is to be "walked in" (which is automatically joining Tiny Rascal Gang as you have pre-existing connections to the gang) and "sexed in" (exclusive for female gang members, where they provide sexual intercourse in order to join the gang).

 TRG members are in the US Army, but none were in the US Air Force, Navy, or Marines in 2011.
 Members are in US prisons, including in South Carolina.

+A large portion of Tiny Rascal Gang sets in Washington (along with other Asian Gangs) originate from Breakdancing Crews and Street Racing groups. on the otherhand other sets are formed from the Cambodian divide from other ethnic communities in neighbourhoods.

+A lot of members dress in Hispanic Street Gang clothing, shaved heads, tattoos and their primary colours are either grey or blue.